Triangulate Cobweb Spider Identification Guide

 • Behind picture frames and wall hangings

-They sometimes show up outdoors under rocks, bark, or in stone walls.
-But they are far more common inside homes where the temperature and moisture stay steady.
+They sometimes show up outside under rocks or in stone walls.
+But they are far more common inside homes where the heat and moisture stay steady.

 Diet and Feeding Habits